shawngraham/hist3812-f22/content/syllabus/tools.md

 + [Ink](https://www.inklestudios.com/ink/) Note that what you're after is the [Editor](https://github.com/inkle/inky).
 On the main Ink page there are tutorials & also assets for integrating Ink with [Unity](https://unity3d.com/get-unity/download).
 + [GBStudio](https://www.gbstudio.dev/) for some retro gaming aesthetics
 + [Arcweave](https://arcweave.com/) similar in concept to twine, but allows for online collaboration
++ [Homer](https://homer.open-lab.com/site/) 'the story flow editor'.
+I have no experience with this, but it looks interesting.

 ### Templates